2025–26 Bristol City F.C. season

-The 2025–26 season is the 128th season in the history of Bristol City Football Club and their eleventh consecutive season in the Championship.
-In addition to the domestic league, the club also participate in the FA Cup and the EFL Cup.
+The 2025–26 season was the 128th season in the history of Bristol City Football Club, and the club's eleventh consecutive season in the Championship.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

 Prior to the season starting, the club appointed Gerhard Struber as the new head coach on a three-year contract.
 Later in the month, the club announced the appointment of Bernd Eibler as assistant coach.
+On 27 March 2026, Bristol City announced the departure of Gerhard Struber and Bernd Eibler and they were replaced by former England national team and Crystal Palace manager Roy Hodgson as the interim manager until the conclusion of the season.